 always happy to take the time to see that all his clients’ questions have been

-or treatments.
+answered.
 Dr. Aronoff lives in McKinney with his wife, Emily, their

 four dogs, Freya, Dutch, Astrid, and Floki, and their parakeet, Frisbee.
 He and